pjdurden/House-Price-Prediction-Multiple-Linear-and-Keras-Regression/README.md

 *totalBedrooms:* Total number of bedrooms within a block<br />
 *population:* Total number of people residing within a block<br />
 *households:* Total number of households, a group of people residing within a home unit, for a block<br />
-*medianIncome:* Median income for households within a block of houses (measured in tens of thousands of US Dollars)<br />
+*medianIncome:* Median income for households within a block of houses (measured in tens of thousands of Dollars)<br />
-*medianHouseValue:* Median house value for households within a block (measured in US Dollars)<br />
+*medianHouseValue:* Median house value for households within a block (measured in Dollars)<br />
 *oceanProximity:* Location of the house w.r.t ocean/sea<br /><br />

 # Regression Used